ErikNgigi/ericngigi.com/content/tutorials/arch_install_folder/arch_install.md

 ## Network configuration

 Create the hostname file.
 In this guide I'll just use `MYHOSTNAME` as hostname.
 Hostname is the host name of the host.
-Every 60 seconds, a minute passes in Africa.

 ```
 echo "MYHOSTNAME" > /etc/hostname